nearform/mira/docs/quick-start/README.md

 __Note:__ If you decide to not use CI, you can skip this part.

-The target environment name is taken from config.cicd.accounts.
-That name has to have corresponding configuration object in config.accounts section.
+See [config documentation](../config/README.md) for more information about properties.

+1. Make sure to adjust your `default.json` file with proper values in the `cicd` section.

+    E.g.:

+    ```bash
+    "cicd": {
+        "account": "CICD_ACCOUNT_NUMBER",
+        "buildspecFile": "infra/buildspec.yaml",
+        "provider": "codecommit",
+        "repositoryUrl": "YOUR_REPOSITORY_URL",
+        "branchName": "master",
+        "codeCommitUserPublicKey": "ssh-rsa YOUR_PUBLIC_KEY",
+        "accounts": [
+          "Staging"
+        ]
+      }
+    ```

+2. Modify `accounts` section and modify respective target account configuration.
+Every name in the `cicd.accounts`, must be specified in the `accounts` section.
+    E.g.:
+    ```bash
+            "accounts": [{
+              "name": "Default",
+              "env": {
+                "account": "YOUR_NUMBER",
+                "region": "YOUR_REGION"
+              },
+              "profile": "YOUR_PROFILE_NAME",
+              "withDomain": false
+            },
+            {
+             "name": "Staging",
+             "env": {
+               "account": "YOUR_NUMBER",
+               "region": "YOUR_REGION"
+             },
+             "profile": "YOUR_PROFILE_NAME",
+             "withDomain": false
+           }]
+           ```

 This list is dynamic, so you can add or remove target environments.
-Please make sure your `permissions.js` file exists in your application and the path used below is correct.

 ### Permissions for CodeBuild

+AWS CodeBuild requires access to target environments in order to deploy the application with the CI.
+To achieve it, Mira expects dedicated service role to be deployed first.
+See [cicd](../cicd/README.md) for more information about the `Deploy Role`.

 __Note:__ In the below commands `Staging` and `Production` are arbitrary names that are associated with the environments specified in the config file.
 Those names can be modified.